 There are a ton of different ways to manage your stress, you just need to find the solution that works best for you.
 When the stress is at bay, you will not be as tempted to return to that habitual comfort of grabbing a soda.

 And most importantly, don’t look at any of this as a restriction.
-Instead, view it as an opportunity to add positive elements to your life: water, stress reduction, and healthy soda alternatives.
+Instead, view it as an opportunity to add positive elements to your life: water, stress reduction, and lower-sugar* soda alternatives.
 And that’s where OLIPOP comes in.

 The prebiotic fiber in every can of OLIPOP helps to support a healthy microbiome.
-This promotes better health by helping to digest food and produce vitamins, among countless other beneficial functions.10 So, OLIPOP isn’t just a delicious beverage; it’s also providing the foundation your gut needs to thrive.
+This promotes better health by helping to digest food and produce vitamins, among countless other beneficial functions.8 So, OLIPOP isn’t just a delicious beverage; it’s also providing the foundation your gut needs to thrive.

 Create a Support System